In Service of Scripture

 Join us at Oak Hill College for the second ever UK Davenant Convivium Irenicum.
-Our plenary speaker will be Dr. David Shaw, Vice Principal and Lecturer in New Testament, Greek, and Biblical Theology at Oak Hill.
-Other speakers will be announced in the near future, following paper submissions.
+Our keynote speaker will be Dr. David Shaw, Vice Principal and Lecturer in New Testament, Greek, and Biblical Theology at Oak Hill.

 The Reformation truly ignited in 1521, when Martin Luther declared he would not recant his Protestant views unless “convinced by Scripture and plain reason”.
 He had found the superstitions and papal inventions of the late Middle Ages wanting, and the Reformation unstoppably followed.
 By standing upon both Scripture and reason, Luther and other Reformers saw themselves as doing nothing new.
 Rather, they were maintaining true church tradition, keeping in step with the ancient church councils and the best medieval theologians.
 Their many confessions and catechisms were attempts to reestablish and protect this tradition once more.

 But has modern evangelicalism strayed from this Reformation mindset?
 In a desire to defend the sufficiency of Scripture against modernism, theological liberalism, and over-elaborate systematic theology, the roles of both reason and tradition have diminished among evangelicals.
 As a result, Scripture is pressed to provide clear answers for everything, and doctrines lacking crystal clear proof texts are regarded with suspicion.

 Yet in the face of the most vexing questions about the doctrine of God and living ethically in the twenty-first century, evangelicalism finds itself tied in knots, unable to find answers.
 To remedy this, it is vital for evangelicals to reclaim the Reformation’s approach to reason and tradition, understanding how they fit with the doctrine of sola Scriptura.